-Katie graduated with a Bachelor Science degree with majors in public health education/health promotion and Spanish and a minor in nutrition.
-She pursued her MPH with focus in health behavior and health education at the University of Michigan’s School of Public Health.
+Katie graduated with a Bachelor of Science degree with majors in public health education/health promotion and Spanish and a minor in nutrition.
+She pursued her MPH with a focus in health behavior and health education at the University of Michigan’s School of Public Health.

 Her journey is filled with diverse experiences through volunteering and internships in public health including crisis line counselor, health education intern, youth development intern, mentor for teens, and Boys and Girls Club educator.

 Katie’s first job as a health educator was with the Nottawaseppi Huron Band of Potawatomi Indians near Battle Creek, Michigan, as a nutrition and fitness educator.
-The tribe gave me a wealth of experience, not only in health education, but also in the teachings, traditions and beliefs of the Potawatomi people.
+The tribe gave me a wealth of experience, not only in health education but also in the teachings, traditions, and beliefs of the Potawatomi people.
 In 2012, I left the tribe to pursue my dream job – working in adolescent health – with District Health Department #10 in Oceana County.

 Through Katie’s current position, she has opportunities to work in community education including in-school programming for Oceana schools in the areas of sexual education and substance abuse prevention education.